 Building Re-Tuning (BRT), originally developed by the Pacific Northwest National Lab, is a protocol for energy optimization and monitoring to improve building performance.
-BRT is an exciting new avenue for the BP Lab and we are proud to be a partner with PNNL in broadening its reach in the NYC market.
+BRT is an exciting new avenue for the BPL and we are proud to be a partner with PNNL in broadening its reach in the NYC market.

 The concept behind BRT is that just as a car owner would periodically “tune up” an automobile, facility managers can likewise “tune up” buildings for optimal and consistent performance.